Refill-Solutions/aiuncharted.dev/content/why.md

 Welcome to AI Uncharted – part sandbox, part notebook.
 This is a personal lab for exploring, testing, and gradually mastering artificial intelligence through hands-on experimentation rather than theory.

+- This isn’t a showcase.
+It’s a workshop.

 Behind the blog is someone who prefers to stay out of the spotlight, but still chooses to build in public – because learning, slow mastery, and deep exploration often require stepping outside what feels safe.

 The background is rooted in finance and business systems, but the path has led much further – into AI, automation, cloud infrastructure, Kubernetes, and the creation of practical digital tools.
 Not as a developer, but as an architect, analyst, and endlessly curious problem-solver.